toptal/picasso/packages/picasso-tailwind/README.md

 # `picasso-tailwind`

-Picasso's Tailwind definitions.
-Design tokens from BASE and support for Picasso usage.
+Picasso-specific Tailwind definitions.
+Picasso-specific design tokens from BASE and support for Picasso usage.

-Please additionally use the `@toptal/base-tailwind` preset as a base for your Tailwind configuration.
+The configuration has to be used with `@toptal/base-tailwind` preset like in the example below.

 ```javascript
 /** @type {import('tailwindcss').Config} */